-These technological changes are profoundly reshaping the labor market, gradually replacing human labor with automated solutions, a phenomenon that raises extremely important tax questions: will the development of smart robots lead to technological unemployment? how will existing tax systems adapt to these developments?
+These technological changes continue to profoundly reshape the labour market, gradually replacing human labour with automated solutions, a phenomenon that raises extremely important tax questions: will the development of smart robots lead to technological unemployment? how will existing tax systems adapt to these developments?

-Replacing human labor with AI applications or autonomous and intelligent robots could bring with it an exponential increase in efficiency, although it will have a direct impact on traditional public tax revenues, especially those from human labor.
+Replacing human labour with Al applications or autonomous and intelligent robots could bring with it an exponential increase in efficiency, although it will have a direct impact on traditional public tax revenues, especially those from human labour.